rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 .. cpp:function:: void CI2CMaster::SetClock (unsigned nClockSpeed)

 	Modifies the default clock before a specific transfer. ``nClockSpeed`` is the wanted I2C clock frequency in Hertz.
+The Raspberry Pi 5 supports the values 100000, 400000 and 1000000 only, other models also support intermediate values.

 .. cpp:function:: int CI2CMaster::Read (u8 ucAddress, void *pBuffer, unsigned nCount)